ryancheunggit/ryancheunggit/README.md

 Hello, this is Ren.

-1. I am currently a software engineer, improving the query understanding for Google search.
+1. I am currently a software engineer, improving the query understanding for Google search ranking.
+My intrest is applying machine learning to improve user experiences.
-2. I love capentry and woodworking, and I am the excutive asistant to my wife on gardening, landscaping.
+2. I love capentry and woodworking, and I am the excutive asistant to my wife on gardening and landscaping.
 3. I have two kiddos and three cats.

 ![Ren's github stats](https://github-readme-stats.vercel.app/api?username=ryancheunggit&count_private=true&show_icons=true&hide=contribs,prs,issues)